• Skip to primary navigation

 • In a small saucepan heat milk and butter just until butter melts.

 • While milk and butter are heating beat eggs in a large bowl on high for about 5 minutes until thick and light.
-Beat an additional 5 minutes while adding sugar 1 Tbsp at a time.
+Beat an additional 5 minutes while adding sugar 1 tablespoon at a time.
 Beat in flour mixture on medium just until combined.

 • Add milk/butter mix and almond extract to batter and beat until combined.